Packaged fruit – will the trend continue?

 In the first three months of 2020, when there was considerable uncertainty regarding the transmission of COVID-19, Aussie consumers increased their purchase volume of pre-packed apples from major supermarkets by more than 16 percent compared to 2019.

-Can pre-pack capture value?
+Can pre-packaged fruit capture value?

 Australian consumers are increasingly familiar with pre-packs targeting school lunch boxes.